-The worst thing to happen when you’ve gathered competitive intelligence is that no one consumes your findings.
+The worst thing to happen when you’ve gathered competitive intelligence is if no one consumes your findings.
 You want to ensure that the key stakeholders see your findings and that the data is being leveraged to improve your own strategies.
-The State of Market Intelligence report found that 84% of companies share their competitive intel via email, 61% use meetings, and 32% of companies use an internal chat.
+The State of Competitive Intelligence report found that 78% of companies share their competitive intel via email, 64% use meetings, and 28% of companies use an internal chat.
 A useful tool that many people take advantage of for intel communication is Slack (or other internal chat), where they can easily communicate competitive intel to their whole company via instant message.
-Another great place to store complete competitor profiles is on a collaborative website such as a company wiki.
+Another great place to store complete competitor profiles if you don’t have a CI platform is on a collaborative website such as a company wiki or intranet.
 That way, you can alert your coworkers when new intel is added, and you can ensure that the information is in an easy to locate place.

 6. Turn Data into Results

 So, now you’ve identified your competitors, gathered intel, analyzed the data, and effectively communicated your findings to the relevant stakeholders.
 The final step is to make your data actionable - use your findings to benefit your overall business strategy.
-Here are a few ways you can make the data actionable for each employee.
+Here are a few ways you can make the data actionable for each of your key stakeholders.